geek-cookbook/geek-cookbook/docs/kubernetes/ssl-certificates/cert-manager.md

 Then work your way through the values you pasted, and change any which are specific to your configuration.

+!!! tip "set installCRDs to true"
+    An upstream value of particular note is `installCRDs` - set this to `true`, unless you plan to deploy the cert-manager certs another way.

 ### HelmRelease

 Lastly, having set the scene above, we define the HelmRelease which will actually deploy the cert-manager controller into the cluster, with the config we defined above.
 I save this in my flux repo: